sep/ots-ai-tutorial/README.md

 * `tqdm` - a terminal-based progress bar gymnasium relies on
 * `pathfinding` - a 2D pathfinding library

-It also downlods a 2D pathfinding dataset (maps from the Baldur's Gate series) and unpacks them to `./planning/maps` and `./planning/scenarios`
+It also downloads a 2D pathfinding dataset (maps from the Baldur's Gate series) and unpacks them to `./planning/maps` and `./planning/scenarios`